 9. Offer Flexibility

 Company culture has evolved over the years, yet there are still some companies that refuse to adapt.
 Some companies look at their people as expendable resources and expect them to work at their desks all day long.
-These organizations tend to have high turnover and spend millions on recruiting and onboarding.
+These organizations tend to have high turnover and spend millions on recruiting and employee onboarding.

 This is a problem, especially for millennial employees that value flexibility.
 People who have more flexible working hours experience greater productivity, simply because they have more time in their hands to do other important tasks.
 In fact, according to a Zenefits study, 78 percent of employees say that flexible work arrangements made them more productive.